Skip to main content

 • Re-authentication Interval

-When the Re-authentication Interval (time in seconds) is specified, the switch will periodically attempt authentication for clients connected to switchports with access policies.
-Apart from providing for a better security policy by periodically validating client authentication in a network, the re-authentication timer is also enable the recovery of clients placed in the Failed Authentication because of incomplete provisioning of credentials.
+When the Re-authentication Interval (time in seconds) is specified, the switch will periodically attempt authentication for clients connected to switch ports with access policies.
+Apart from providing for a better security policy by periodically validating client authentication in a network, the re-authentication timer also enables the recovery of clients placed in the Failed Authentication VLAN because of incomplete provisioning of credentials.

-Re-authentication will not occur if no re-authentication interval has been configured, or if a reauthentication-interval has been configured but the switch has lost connectivity all the RADIUS servers listed under ther access policy.
+Re-authentication will not occur if no re-authentication interval has been configured, or if a reauthentication-interval has been configured but the switch has lost connectivity to all of the RADIUS servers listed under the access policy.

 • Critical Authentication VLAN

-The critical authentication VLAN can be used to provide network connectivity to client devices connecting on switchports controlled by an access-policy when all the RADIUS servers for that policy are unreachable or fail to respond to the authentication request on time.
+The critical authentication VLAN can be used to provide network connectivity to client devices connecting on switch ports controlled by an access policy when all of the RADIUS servers for that policy are unreachable or fail to respond to the authentication request on time.
+The critical data and critical voice VLANs should not be the same.

 When the RADIUS servers are not reachable from the switch, authentication requests for clients attempting to connect to the network will fail, resulting in clients being denied access.
-Critical authentication VLAN ensures that these clients are still able access the business-critical resources, by placing them in separate VLAN, also allowing network administrators better control the network access available to clients when their identities cannot be established using RADIUS.
+Critical authentication VLAN ensures that these clients are still able to access the business-critical resources by placing them in a separate VLAN.
+This also allows network administrators to better control the network access available to clients when their identities cannot be established using RADIUS.

 RADIUS Monitoring must be enabled to track RADIUS server reachability.
 If not enabled, clients will continue to be put on the Guest or Critical Auth VLANs even after connectivity between the MS and RADIUS server has been restored.